The only team dynamics tool you need

 As J. Richard Hackman says:

 "Homogeneity... is a frequent problem because each of us works most easily and comfortably with people like ourselves...
 Our creativity would be higher if our group had a diverse mix of members - people who have real substantive differences in their views about how the work should be structured and executed.
-It is task-related conflict, not interpersonal harmony, that spurs team excellence."
+It is task-related conflict, not interpersonal harmony, that spurs team excellence4."

 In cognitively diverse teams, people can play to their motivational strengths.
-The detail-oriented person can check everything closely to ensure the nitty-gritty is perfect, while the big-picture thinkers are already considering the next phase of the project.
+The detail-oriented person can check everything closely to ensure the nitty-gritty is perfect, while the big picture thinkers are already considering the next phase of the project.
 Tough conversations shouldn't be avoided, they should be embraced.
 As long as everyone understands that a range of styles gives the whole group strength, your team can work like a well-oiled machine.

 9. Use the right tools to encourage collaboration